Nishaanth1611/Open-CV/Face-Detection/README.md

 # This is a Face Detection Application
-# You can also use your Camera, Image or Video
+# Here you can also use your Camera, Image or Video